Life goes on after you’ve had a baby. Here are few things to think about.

 • How well do other women like it?

-Notice that aside from male sterilization methods, the hormonal IUDs are associated with the highest efficacy and highest patient satisfaction.
+The above chart answers these questions for you.
+Notice that aside from male sterilization methods, the hormonal IUDs are associated with the highest efficacy and highest patient satisfaction rate.
 This high rate of patient satisfaction reflects a low rate of complications and side effects.
 The Tier 1 methods in general are the best choices, with the lowest rates of unintended pregnancies, highest continuation rates, highest patient satisfaction rates, and lowest side-effect rates.

 None of the Tier 1 methods interfere with breastfeeding.
-Though the IUDs and implant can be started immediately after delivery, most hospitals in the United States don’t offer this choice; most women still get them in the office at 4-6 weeks after delivery.
+Though the IUDs and implant can be started immediately after delivery, not all hospitals in the United States don’t offer this choice; most women still get them in the office four to six weeks after delivery.

 There is a myth that combination birth control pills can’t be used with breastfeeding because either they will diminish milk volume or because the hormones will pass through the breast milk and affect the baby.
 Neither of these things are true.
-However, because the systemic hormones in the Pill, Patch, and Ring can increase your risk of blood clots, they shouldn’t be started immediately postpartum.
+However, because the systemic hormones in the pill, patch, and ring can increase your risk of blood clots, they shouldn’t be started immediately postpartum.
+If you want to take a pill form of birth control, you typically will start that after you are six weeks postpartum.
+Remember though, the actual failure rate of Tier 2 methods like the pill, patch, and ring is 8.4% per year of use.

 For more information and pros and cons of each method, read here for more.